Name: Pinnacles Traveler 600K (ACP Brevet; Route# 1715)

 Cost: $80 includes small bag transport, lunch in Pinnacles, dinner in Santa Maria and pizza/beverages at ride end in Oxnard.

 Refunds: Registration may be cancelled with only a $5 penalty up to April 1.
 From April 1 to April 19, there is a 50% penalty unless we have willing waitlisted riders.
 No Registration changes after April 19 at midnight, one week before ride.
 There are no refunds after that date.

 Registration: OPENED & FILLED SUNDAY JANUARY 13.
 Limited to 40 riders.
-Waitlist of 15 riders is full.
+Waitlist is depleted.

 Start Location: Pacific Motor Inn, ,